The A-Team: Merchandise

-The huge success of the series saw a vast array of merchandise, including toys and snacks released both in America and internationally.
-There were several sets of trading cards and stickers, action figures of the characters were produced by Galoob as well as vehicles, including B.A.'s van and Face's Corvette (available in several different sizes), as well as items such as helicopters, trucks and jeeps to fit in with the line, from model car manufacturer Ertl.
-Some of the other array of items available included jigsaw puzzles, View-Master reels containing 21 3-D pictures (over three reels) of the second season A-Team story "When You Comin' Back, Range Rider?", was produced by View-Master International (available both as a pack of reels, and also as a "gift set" with 3-D viewer), an electric race car track with A-Team vehicle covers instead of normal cars, and a TYCO produced train set with various accessories and pieces themed for the A-Team look.
-The set includes a Baldwin shark nose engine painted up like the Van and a matching Caboose.

-Following the original cancellation of the series, further merchandise has appeared as the series has achieved cult status, including an A-Team van by "Hot Wheels".
-In 2016 Lego released a pack that includes a B.A.
-Baracus minifigure and constructible van; the pack unlocks additional A-Team themed content in the video game Lego Dimensions, including all four team members as playable characters.
+The huge success of the series yielded a vast array of merchandise, including toys, video games, and snacks released worldwide.
+This includes several sets of trading cards and stickers, action figures from Galoob, B.A.'s van, Face's Corvette, helicopters, trucks, and jeeps from model car manufacturer Ertl.
+It includes jigsaw puzzles, View-Master reels, an electric race car track, and a TYCO produced train set.
+Following the original cancellation of the series, further merchandise has appeared as the series has achieved cult status, including an A-Team van by Hot Wheels.
+In 2016, Lego released a pack that includes a B.A.
+Baracus minifigure and constructible van, which unlocks additional A-Team themed content in the video game Lego Dimensions, including all four team members as playable characters.

 Comics

 Marvel Comics produced a three-issue A-Team comic book series, which was later reprinted as a trade paperback.
 Similarly, in the United Kingdom, an A-Team comic strip appeared for several years in the 1980s as part of the children's television magazine and comic Look-In, to tie in with the British run of the series.
-It was preceded, though, by a short run in the final year (1984) of TV Comic, drawn by Jim Eldridge.
+It was preceded by a short run in the final year (1984) of TV Comic.

-Parody

-The group was called the "B-Team" in a parody story in E-Man in 1984.

 Books

-Several novels were based on the series, the first six published in America by Dell and in Britain by Target Books; the last four were only published in Britain.
+Several novels are based on the series, the first six published in America by Dell and in Britain by Target Books, and the last four only published in Britain.
 The first six are credited to Charles Heath.
 The books are generally found in paperback form, although hardback copies (with different cover artwork) were also released.